 Sex-linked chickens are always hybrid birds: cross breeds of heritage or purebred chicken breeds.
 The color-sexing gene makes it easy to determine the sex of a day-old hatchling, which is interesting for hatcheries.

 A Calico Princess was bred to be a good layer, so it could be exported to Europe, Asia, and North America to produce eggs on self-sufficient farms.
-They lay over 300 eggs annually.
+They lay over 300 eggs annually, that’s almost an egg daily.
 The eggs of a Calico Princess are large-sized, weighing around 2.1oz (62gr), and are brown in color.

 The breed is very hardy in both warm and cold temperatures and keeps on laying during winter.
 However, egg production may slow down a bit.
 The Calico Princess hens can go broody, which makes them excellent mothers.
 But, if you’re not planning on hatching eggs, it’s something to keep in mind, as egg production temporarily stops during broodiness.